SamiyaSaleem/AgenticAI_Project_22I1065_2211338_22I0996/README.md

 - The LangGraph face-swap and lip-sync agents are simulated via the MCP server (real InsightFace/Wav2Lip would require CUDA GPU).

 ---

-*Built for the Agentic AI Course — FAST-NUCES Islamabad, 2026*